ESCOMP/CMEPS/doc/source/esmfldsexchange.rst

   application

-* ``addmap`` determines how each source field is mapped from its source mesh to a target destinatinon mesh. note that a given source field may be mapped to more than one destination meshes and so there will be more than one call to ``addmap`` for that source field.
+* ``addmap`` determines how each source field is mapped from its source mesh to a target destinatinon mesh.
+Note that a given source field may be mapped to more than one destination meshes and so there can be more than one call to ``addmap`` for that source field.

-* subsequent to the field mapping, how a collection of source fields is merged to the target destination field.
+* ``addmrg`` subsequent to the field mapping, how a collection of source fields is merged to the target destination field.

-This section describes the API for the calls that determine this information.
+This section describes the API for the calls that determine the above information.
 All of the API's discussed below use the code in the module ``esmFlds.F90``.

 ``addfld``
 ----------
-CMEPS advertises all possible fields that it can receive from a component or send to any component via calling ``addfld``.
+CMEPS advertises all possible fields that it can receive from a component or send to any component via a call to ``addfld``.
 The API for this call is:

 .. code-block:: Fortran